 We gathered in the galley for a formal introduction and dive instructions for the upcoming few days before dinner was served.
 I gobbled down the pasta and salad with little consideration that the chef had tried to formalize the dinner.
 I ate the chocolate in two bites and washed it down with a Coors Light.

 I looked around at the galley and noticed the age of the ship.
 It isn’t outfitted with Wifi, or some of the other comforts other boats may have.
 To be perfectly honest I really enjoyed being disconnected from the outside world.

 Jimi Partington was the familiar face but once everyone on the crew was introduced the biggest thing that stood out was the fact the crew had a lot more experience than most of the boats that offer this service.

-When we wrapped up the dive brief “Buzz” mentioned we needed to be up at 6am to see the approach into the island.
+When we wrapped up the dive brief “Buzz” mentioned we needed to be up at 6 am to see the approach to the island.
 I was curious to see this spectacle so I made a note and set my alarm for 530am.
-At this point I leaned back in my chair and took in the other passengers that made up this little bunch of shark enthusiast.
+At this point, I leaned back in my chair and took in the other passengers that made up this little bunch of shark enthusiasts.

 There was a pair of young French guys, one who lived in Paris, and the other in Las Vegas as a realtor.

 There was an older couple from the Midwest that seemed like they were on a mission to check off one more item on their bucket list.
-As the older couple on the boat they had no worries and were full of laughs while they were catered to and enjoying living life at the retirement age.
+As the older couple on the boat, they had no worries and were full of laughs while they were catered to and enjoyed living life at the retirement age.